ReisMiner/print-img-to-cli/README.md

 ### why bad code?

-literally did this in like 30mins lul. gonna fix some performance stuff later ig.
+literally did this in like 30mins lul. gonna fix some performance stuff later ig. nvm already fixed.